kh4n9373/STOCK-PRICE-PREDICTION/Report.md

 ## Data Preparation <a name="paragraph1"></a>

 We fetch data from Yahoo Finance, an excellent source for reliable stock market movements and prices.
 Specifically, we used the stock market data from Microsoft, Vinfast, Apple and Google.
 For each trading day of the stock, a record of each of the following is posted:
--Open = the price when the market opened in the morning.
+- Open = the price when the market opened in the morning.
--Close = the price when the market closed in the afternoon.
+- Close = the price when the market closed in the afternoon.
--High = the highest price during that trading day.
+- High = the highest price during that trading day.
--Low = the lowest price during that trading day.
+- Low = the lowest price during that trading day.
--Volume = number of shares of the stock traded that day.
+- Volume = number of shares of the stock traded that day.
--Adj Close (Adjusted Close) = a price adjusted to account various corporate actions, such as dividends, stock splits, and other events that might affect the stock's price.
+- Adj Close (Adjusted Close) = a price adjusted to account various corporate actions, such as dividends, stock splits, and other events that might affect the stock's price.

 Using yFinance ensures that we have up-to-date and accurate data on stock prices and trading volumes.
 We then leverage the pandas library for efficient data manipulation and preprocessing, allowing us to handle missing values, normalize data, and create meaningful features.
 The processed dataset is exported to CSV format, maintaining compatibility with various machine learning frameworks.